On silent trees

 I find myself again, and mind the time,

-And settle down to hear life’s rhyme and ring.
+And settle down to hear life’s brief rhyme and ring.

 Sept.
 00

-Lying under the dappled leaves of a tree in summer, recollecting (momentarily) mistakes made in life, before returning back to the moment.
+Lying under the dappled leaves of a tree in summer, recollecting humiliations and embarrassments.